 - Conspiring with anyone – or aiding and abetting – do any of the above

-Health insurance fraud also goes by the names “medical billing fraud,” “HMO fraud,” and “Medicare fraud.”
+Health insurance fraud is also known as “medical billing fraud,” medical insurance fraud, “HMO fraud,” and “Medicare fraud.”
 In Nevada, cases are prosecuted by the Nevada Attorney General’s Office, not the local district attorney’s office.

 Note that any type of health care worker — and not just physicians — may be liable for NRS 686A.2815 violations.2 Other potential defendants include: